 just wrapped up their annual ASI conference

-and this year they used a site we built for them to manage the conference sessions, program, speakers and sponsors.
+and this year they used a site 3DN built for them to manage the conference sessions, program, speakers and sponsors.

-One of the speakers at the conference and the CEO of AIST, Eva Scheerlinck, was participating in three separate sessions at the conference:
+One of the speakers at the conference, the CEO of AIST, Eva Scheerlinck, was participating in three separate sessions:

 - The opening address